benwilcock/spring-cloud-stream-demo/docs/index.md

 ./start-servers.sh
 ```

 This script will start Kafka and RabbitMQ and stream the log output from both until you exit with `Ctrl-C`.
+The servers will all be available to any applications on `localhost` and can be connected to using their default ports.

-> Note: The servers won't stop (they're running in the background), only the log messages will.
+> Note: The servers won't stop when you press `Ctrl-C` (they're running in the background), only the log messages will.

 #### Step 2: Choose Between Kafka or Rabbit Mode